 There is no real difference between liposuction and liposculture.
 Some plastic surgeons describe what they are doing as sculpting the body.
 This is true, but the aesthetic judgment and tools used when “sculpting” are the same used in liposuction.

 The best candidates for liposuction tend to be those in good shape and health with a contour irregularity on their body, like “love handles” or a “pot belly.”
-This would be the patient that is in the gym, and then comes to the office and says, “I still have this area here that I can’t get rid of.”
-As I see it, Liposuction is best used against what I call “genetic fat:” a contour abnormality that does not go away even at a patient’s peak physical shape and lowest weight.
+This would be the patient who is in the gym, and then comes to the office and says, “I still have this area here that I can’t get rid of.”
+As I see it, liposuction is best used against what I call “genetic fat,” a contour abnormality that does not go away even at a patient’s peak physical shape and lowest weight.
 You can learn more about who is a good candidate for liposuction in my related blog post.

-In modern liposuction, the standard is to infiltrate the area to be treated with tumescent solution.
-This solution consists of Normal Saline or Lactated Ringers, (standard I.V. fluid), lidocaine, (to decrease pain), and epinephrine, (to decrease bruising).
+In modern liposuction, the standard is to infiltrate the treatment area with tumescent solution.
+This solution consists of Normal Saline or Lactated Ringers (standard I.V. fluid), lidocaine (to decrease pain), and epinephrine (to decrease bruising).
 One then uses the suction cannulas to suck out the fat and tumescent solution at the same time.
 Beware of plastic surgeons advertising the “new” tumescent technique.
 It is not new.
 It is the standard technique that has always been used in liposuction.

 There is always risk with any procedure, and there may always be unexpected or untoward events.
 With this in mind, liposuction is safe when it is performed properly on the proper patient.
 Some patients are just not good candidates.
-Reducing the risk of problems is an important aspect of what board certified plastic surgeons do.
-For example, the current recommendation for outpatient liposuction should be limited to five liters or less.
+Reducing the risk of problems is an important aspect of what board-certified plastic surgeons do.
+For example, the current recommendation for outpatient liposuction should be limited to 5 liters of fat removal or less.
 Above this level, there seems to be an increased risk secondary to fluid shifts.
-Prospective patients should seek plastic surgeons who have had proper training in not only performing the operation, but also in peri-operative (before and after) management of the patient and possible complications.
+Prospective patients should seek plastic surgeons who have had proper training in not only performing the operation but also in peri-operative (before and after) management of the patient and possible complications.

-After a liposuction surgery, you will wake up in a compression garment (like under-armor).
+After liposuction surgery, you will wake up in a compression garment (like Under Armour).
 Most patients like the compression.
 It also helps to decrease the potential for contour irregularities.
 The fat was taken out, now the skin has to adhere to the structures without the fat.
 Compression garments help the skin contour to your new shape.
-After liposuction surgery, they are worn all the time for a few weeks, then half time until gradually they are no longer needed at all.
-Those are the “Top Ten” Liposuction questions that I get.
-If you have any other questions about liposuction, please feel free to give me a call at the office.
+After liposuction surgery, compression garments are worn all the time for a few weeks, then half time until gradually they are no longer needed at all.

 Jeffrey J. Roth, M.D., F.A.C.S.